 2.1.
 These Terms together with any applicable Assignment Details (“Terms”)constitute the entire agreement between the Employment Business and the Temporary Worker for the supply of services to the Client and they shall govern all Assignments undertaken by the Temporary Worker.
 However, no contract shall exist between the Employment Business and the Temporary Worker between Assignments.
 These Terms shall prevail over any other terms put forward by the Temporary Worker.
 These Terms are deemed to be accepted by the Temporary Worker by virtue of the Temporary Worker’s supply of services or Engagement to the Client and not dependent in any way on whether a ‘hard copy’ has been signed by the Temporary Worker and returned to Recruiteasy.

 2.2.
-During an Assignment the Temporary Worker will be engaged on a contract for services by the Employment Business on these Terms.
+During an Assignment the Temporary Worker will be engaged on a contract of service by the Employment Business on these Terms.
 For the avoidance of doubt, the Temporary Worker is not an employee of the Employment Business although the Employment Business is required to make statutory deductions from the Temporary Worker’s pay.
 These Terms shall not give rise to a contract of employment between the Employment Business and the Temporary Worker, or the Temporary Worker and the Client.
 The Temporary Worker is supplied as a worker, and is entitled to certain statutory rights as such, but nothing in these Terms shall be construed as giving the Temporary Worker rights in addition to those provided by statute except where expressly stated.

 2.3.
 No variation or alteration to these Terms shall be valid unless the details of such variation are agreed between the Employment Business and the Temporary Worker and set out in writing and a copy of the varied terms is given to the Temporary Worker stating the date on or after which such varied terms shall apply.